scipy-lectures/scientific-python-lectures/intro/pandas/0_5_filtering_data_with_pandas.md

 Now, to view the median we can use the `.median()` Series method, rather than calling the `np.median()` function as we did earlier.

-*NB*: we mentioned on a [previous page](0_2_pandas_dataframes_attributes_methods) that Pandas Series *methods* have parallel behavior to Numpy *functions*, but they treat NaN values as *missing* rather than *numerically invalid*, so Pandas calculations, unlike Numpy's default calculations, typically drop NaN values.
+*NB*: we mentioned on a [previous page](0_2_pandas_dataframes_attributes_methods) that Pandas Series *methods* have parallel behavior to NumPy *functions*, but they treat NaN values as *missing* rather than *numerically invalid*, so Pandas calculations, unlike NumPy's default calculations, typically drop NaN values.

 ```{code-cell}
 # Get the median HDI